 Spanish learning does not have to be boring.
 The good thing is there are methods to make it easier and more enjoyable.
 Watching Spanish movies is a great way to jump-start your training and enhance your skills.

-The advantages of learning Spanish through films are obvious.
+The advantages of learning Spanish through films are apparent.

 Watching films in your target language is perfect for taking it to the next level.
 They are effortless and are easy to remember.